subhamagrawal7/Simple-Chat-app/README.md

 ## About

-This app is focused upon reducing the communication app between patient and doctors at situation where the person cannot reach to doctor.
+This app is focused upon reducing the communication gap between patient and doctors at situation where the person cannot reach to doctor.

 ## Dependencies
 - Parcel as bundler